What is a Comprehensive Car Insurance Claim?

 Learn more about the differences between collision and comprehensive auto insurance.

-Using a methodology outlined here, we found a comprehensive claim raises auto insurance rates by $31 over the course of a standard six-month policy, on average.
-Nationwide, State Farm, and GEICO offer the cheapest car insurance policies after a comprehensive claim.
+Using a methodology outlined here, we found a comprehensive claim raises auto insurance rates by $36 over the course of a standard six-month policy, on average.
+USAA, GEICO, and State Farm offer the cheapest car insurance policies after a comprehensive claim.

-While Nationwide provides the cheapest rate based on our research, your circumstances could differ.
+While these companies provide the cheapest rates based on our research, your circumstances could differ.
 What you pay for car insurance will ultimately depend on you and your driving history.
-Enter your ZIP code below to compare personalized quotes!

 Another important note to keep in mind is the accident surcharge most insurance companies will assess.
 After a ticket or claim, you can be rated, i.e., charged for three to five years.
-For example, a comprehensive claim with Nationwide increases six-month premiums by $21.
-If Nationwide continues to price the policy at this rate for at three years, the $21 surcharge adds up to $126 extra.
+For example, a comprehensive claim with Farmers increases six-month premiums by $24.
+If Farmers continues to price the policy at this rate for three years, the $24 surcharge adds up to $144 extra.

 Depending on the insurance company and situation, a comprehensive claim can be expensive.
 Here are some cost-cutting solutions to consider: